-Along with this philosophy all elementary schools will be following Positive Behavioral Interventions and Support or PBIS for short.
+All elementary schools will be following Positive Behavioral Interventions and Support or PBIS for short.
 We want to improve student academic and behavior outcomes to ensure all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
 PBIS provides a framework for achieving these outcomes.
 Members of each of the elementary schools worked together to develop a district discipline referral form.
 This form will be used to not only notify parents of difficulties, but also to alert staff members when repeated practices take place that may need alternative interventions.